robbywashere-zz/python-itunes-scraper/README.md

 ----------

 *   When you’re finished, add `jasonlew` as a collaborator to your GitHub project.
 If you didn’t use GitHub, just ZIP up the project and attach it to the email (see below).
-*   Email [founders@mightysignal.com](mailto:founders@mightysignal.com) with the following information:
-    *   `MightySignal Coding Challenge` as the Subject
-    *   In the email body, please include:
-        *   Your name
-        *   Link to your GitHub repository
-*   We’ll run your code against our own inputs for functionality, look at the code for quality, and get back to you soon!